lindshiser/CAPP30239_FA22/README.md

-# CAPP 30239 Data Visualization
+# CAPP 30239: Data Visualization

-This is my portofolio for CAPP 30239, Data Visualization.
-The course was offered in Fall 2022 through the M.S. in Computational Analysis and Public Policy program at the University of Chicago.
+This is my portfolio for CAPP 30239: Data Visualization.
+The course was offered in Fall 2022 through the [MS in Computational Analysis and Public Policy (MSCAPP)](https://harris.uchicago.edu/academics/degrees/ms-computational-analysis-public-policy-mscapp) program at the University of Chicago.

-The goal of this course is to provide an introduction to data visualization design, theory, and practices.
+This course provides an introduction to data visualization design, theory, and practice.
 Assignments are completed using HTML and JavaScript, namely D3.js.
 Each week's course material corresponds to a design theory / practice.

 Assignment deliverables are linked below.